 This summer was full of adventures.
 I went to Hilton Head Island for two weeks and spent 12 days in Seoul and Japan.
-I can’t wait to share more about my trip abroad, that will be coming in a separate blog post soon.
+I can’t wait to share more about my trip abroad, which will be coming in a separate blog post soon.

 One of my major accomplishments of the summer was completing my yearlong yearbook bundle.
 I already have a yearbook bundle on TPT, but it’s more of a planning and overview for the year.
-This bundle covers day to day activities and gives you lessons for every single day of the year.
-Whether you are a new yearbook teacher, or returning, I think you will find really helpful resources and new ideas in this pack.
+This bundle covers day-to-day activities and gives you lessons for every single day of the year.
+Whether you are a new yearbook teacher or returning, I think you will find really helpful resources and new ideas in this pack.
 This includes 16 individual packs of information on story writing, selling ads, preparing and submitting deadlines, designing your book, and so much more.
-In addition there is a 24 page timeline that outlines every single day of the year and a printable poster pack to decorate your room.
+In addition, there is a 24-page timeline that outlines every single day of the year and a printable poster pack to decorate your room.

 Another big accomplishment of mine is completing my Painting II curriculum.
 Last year I completely overhauled my painting class with all new projects.
 At the end of the year I was very satisfied with the level of projects my students produced and the variety of subject matter we explored.
 We looked at a lot of current artists and created prints, landscape paintings, portraits, and abstract art.
 You can purchase the lessons individually or save money by getting the entire curriculum.